Extortion, blackmail, data leakage, targeted spearphishing.

 Just like a website, server, or mobile app, your executives are a key attack vector for hackers.
 No employee is more central your business operations, nor has access to more sensitive, potentially damaging information.
 Humans can be data-breached too!

 Organizations must combat internet-scale threats with internet-scale visibility.
-If they have a real-time picture of how their executives appear across the internet, they can understand the massive scope of their attack surface and develop an effective threat management strategy to protect it.
+If they have a real-time picture of how their executives appear across the internet, they can understand the massive scope of their cyber attack surface and develop an effective threat management strategy to protect it.

 Crossing your fingers for luck is no strategy at all.